danielfdickinson/hugoTestMinimalTheme/content/docs/hugo-minimal-test-theme-docs.md

    cd themes
    ```

-2. Obtain a copy of the theme e.g. ([a theme Zip file from Github](https://git.wildtechgarden.ca/danielfdickinson/hugoMinimalTestTheme/archive/master.zip))
+2. Obtain a copy of the theme e.g. ([a theme Zip file from the Git repo](https://git.wildtechgarden.ca/danielfdickinson/hugoMinimalTestTheme/archive/master.zip))
 3. Copy/extract the theme into hugoMinimalTestTheme in the themes directory
 4. Change back to the site directory
 5. To test the result, run the local Hugo server